Should I Leave Music On For My Cat?

 Do Cats Have Sensitive Hearing?

-Cats do have sensitive hearing that is much stronger than humans.
-They have the ability to pick up a sound from much farther away but also with better auditory discrimination.
+Cats have sensitive hearing that’s much stronger than humans’.
+They can pick up sounds from far away with excellent auditory discrimination.